|1||Kota Bharu, Kelantan|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Petaling Jaya air is currently 2.1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Petaling Jaya is currently 5.3 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|